Skip to main content

 7 mentions Positive Neutral Negative

-The game's atmosphere is characterized by stunning pixel art and a hauntingly beautiful soundtrack that evokes feelings of quiet contemplation and melancholy.
-While many players appreciate the unique and intriguing atmosphere, some critique the music's effectiveness in enhancing the overall experience, particularly in the horror genre.
-Overall, the atmosphere is a significant draw for players, with comparisons made to other successful RPG Maker titles.
+The game's atmosphere is characterized by stunning pixel art and a haunting soundtrack that evokes feelings of contemplation and melancholy, with some scenes featuring voice acting.
+While many players appreciate the unique and intriguing atmosphere, some critiques highlight that the music fails to effectively enhance the experience, particularly in the horror genre.
+Overall, the atmosphere is a significant draw for players, reminiscent of other successful RPG Maker titles.

 • “From the first moments, the game's stunning pixel art and hauntingly beautiful soundtrack create an atmosphere of quiet contemplation and gentle melancholy.”